Elastic-Suite/gally-shopware-connector/README.md

     - [x] aggregation free shipping
     - [X] aggregation manufacturer
     - [X] aggregation category
-    - [X] category visbility
+    - [X] category visibility
-    - [ ] aggregation render swatches
+    - [x] aggregation render swatches
     - [X] aggregation has more
-    - [ ] category multi select (with gally we can't have multiple category in filter, on shopware we can't build non multiselect filters)
+    - [X] category multi select (with gally we can't have multiple category in filter, on shopware we can't build non multiselect filters)
 - Config
   - [ ] Hide or native useless configuration on shopware administration to avoid confusion on what can be made from gally side or shopware side.
 - Miscellaneous